harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 # StH Affection

 The affection system in StH is similar to other early HM titles, but it also has its fair share of intricacies, especially regarding the conversation system.
 This page will cover the basics of **introduction**, **conversation**, and **gift** boosts, as well as affection boosts from the **Harvest Goddess questions** and certain **cutscenes**.
+As a rule, StH limits each villager to **one gift and one conversation per day**, but there are exceptions which will be discussed below.

 ## Goddess Questions